Parliamentary ping-pong

 Parliamentary ping-pong is a phenomenon in the Parliament of the United Kingdom, in which a bill appears to rapidly bounce back and forth between the two chambers like a ping-pong ball bounces between the players in a game of table tennis.

 Procedure

 The British parliament is bicameral, consisting of the House of Commons and the House of Lords.
-Before a Bill can receive the Royal Assent and become law, it must be passed in its final form by both the Commons and the Lords without changes.
+Before a bill can receive royal assent and become law, it must be passed in its final form by both the Commons and the Lords without changes.

-After a Bill has been passed by one House, it is sent to the other House, which can either reject it, pass it with changes, or pass it unchanged.
+After a bill has been passed by one House, it is sent to the other House, which can either reject it, pass it with changes, or pass it unchanged.
 If the Bill is passed with changes, it is returned to the House in which it originated, which considers each new change and can decide: